gazebosim/gz-sim/.github/ISSUE_TEMPLATE/feature_request.md

 ---

 <!-- If you're not sure on the specifics of the feature or would like a broader
-discussion, please ask consider posting a proposal to http://community.gazebosim.org/ instead.-->
+discussion, please consider posting a proposal to http://community.gazebosim.org/ instead.-->

 ## Desired behavior